Open Autonomous Intelligence Initiative

 Prior work on holistic unity, the Unity Polarity Axioms, AIM, spherical worlds, and philosophical interpretation will not be revised as part of this immediate pivot.
 Those materials remain available as background and intellectual foundation.

-The decision not to revise them is practical and strategic.
-Revising the entire prior corpus would consume time that is better spent defining specifications, developing the class model, creating the MVM, and recruiting reviewers and collaborators.
+The decision not to consider revising them at this time is practical and strategic.
+Revising the entire prior corpus would consume time that is better spent defining specifications, refining the base model classes, creating the example model, and recruiting reviewers and collaborators.

 The earlier work should be treated as a library of ideas, not as a set of documents that must be retrofitted to the current naming and implementation strategy.
 Concepts from that work may be brought forward when they help define computational objects, constraints, transformations, validation rules, certification criteria, or implementation structures.